- Digital Government

 The technologies that supported mine oversight in British Columbia needed to be reimagined.
 The legacy system did not support cross-ministry and cross-jurisdictional needs for uploading mining information, and did little to alleviate the ministry’s dependency on time-consuming, manual processes.

-Data, if in MMS at all, was difficult to retrieve or report out on.
+Data, if in the existing Mines Management System (MMS) at all, was difficult to retrieve or report out on.
 MMS documents and mine data were not well-linked and required a great deal of effort to reconcile.
 Without a direct communication link between Mines and Ministry staff, information could not be sent to them digitally and ministries were required to collect mining information in-person or over email.
 Our initial user research with Mine and Ministry staff confirmed that this was a major pain point.

 The antiquated system for managing mines had not been updated since the 1990s, and scaling its functionality to meet modern business needs was no longer feasible.
 The Ministry of Mines needed a technology partner to replace the legacy Mine Management System with a scalable, open-source, data-driven system using modern and flexible technologies.
 FreshWorks gladly stepped up to the challenge.